railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 OpenERP manages both stockable products and services.
 A service bought from a supplier in :guilabel:`Make to Order` mode, will generate a subcontract order from the supplier in question.

-Figure :ref:`fig-stflow` illustrates different cases for automatic procurement.
+Figure :ref:`fig-stflow2` illustrates different cases for automatic procurement.

-.. _fig-stflow:
+.. _fig-stflow2:

 .. figure:: images/stock_flow.png
    :scale: 80